-During the Davison County Commission Meeting on June 25, 2013 the Commission appointed a Tax Incremental District (TID) Project Review Committee, with the individuals below appointed.
-The purpose of the TID Review Committee is to evaluate the TID Project Plan prior to the Planning Commission.
-The Project Review Committee is not to vote or recommend approval/denial.
-Their purpose is to be sure the plan is ready to be presented to the Planning Commission.
-In December, 2014 the City Administrator and City Finance Officer were added to the Review Committee.
+During the Davison County Commission Meeting on June 25, 2013, the Commission appointed a Tax Increment Financing (TIF) District Project Review Committee.
+On November 22, 2022, minor changes, as well as the member list was updated with the individuals below appointed.
+The purpose of the TIF Review Committee is to evaluate the TIF Project Plan prior to the Planning Commission.
+The Project Review Committee is not tasked with casting a vote, but rather follow the guidelines of Section 2:03 to ensure the plan is ready to be presented to the Planning Commission.